TWiedemann/CubicJordanMatrixAlg/README.md

 # Verification of the claims in \[DMW\]

-For each of the files in `[gap]/pkg/F4GradedGroups/tst`, do the following to perform the tests in this file that verify the claims in \[DMW\].
+For each of the files in `[gap]/pkg/F4GradedGroups/tst`, do the following to perform the tests in this file that verify certain claims in \[DMW\].
 1. Start a GAP session.
 2. Type `LoadPackage("F4GradedGroups");` and press Enter to load the package.
 Do NOT call `InitF4Graded()`, this will be done automatically by the following steps.
 3. Type `Test("filepath", rec(width:=50000));` and press Enter.
 Here `filepath` should be replaced by the path of the file you want to test.
 On Unix, if you started the GAP session inside `[gap]/pkg/F4GradedGroups/tst`, then `filepath` can simply be the name of the file, e.g. `Test("test_basic.tst", rec(width:=50000));`.
 On Windows, it could be something like TODO.
+Consult the [GAP manual](https://docs.gap-system.org/doc/ref/chap7_mj.html#X801051CC86594630) for more information on the GAP function `Test`.
 4. An output of `true` on the terminal signifies that all tests were successful.
 Some tests run only a few seconds, others may take 10 minutes or longer.
 5. To test the next file, close GAP and start a new session.